Safe Recruitment

 • It is an offence for clubs to offer regulated work to someone who is barred or fail to remove a person from regulated work if Scottish Fencing notifies the club the indivdiual is barred,

 • It is an offence for not to refer an individual to Disclosure Scotland where the grounds for referral have been met.
-(See Making Referrals ),
+(See Making Referrals).

 Under Consideration for Listing

 Scottish Fencing will notify the club’s Welfare Officer if someone at their club is under consideration for listing.
 In those circumstances clubs must suspend the individual until the outcome of the case is determined.
 This suspension does not involve pre-judgement.
-In all cases of suspension the welfare of children and/ or vulneratble adults is the paramount concern.
+In all cases of suspension the welfare of children and/ or protected adults is the paramount concern.